Recology Ashland has a history of community participation and is proud to have sponsored the following organizations over the years:

 - Community Events Recycling: Master Recyclers support recycling at community events, such as Pear Blossom Festival, Talent Harvest Festival, Jackson County Fair, Eagle Point July 4th and Rogue Valley Earth Day.
 In 2009, Master Recyclers staffed over 35 community events, facilitating the recycling of plastic water bottles, aluminum cans, cardboard and other materials.

-- Special Solid-Waste Events: Master Recyclers help to host JCRP special events, like the Jackson County Plastic Round-up, where in 2009, volunteers helped to direct 18 tons of plastic “waste” to be recycled!
+- Special Solid-Waste Events: Master Recyclers help to host JCRP special events, such as the annual Jackson County Household Hazardous Waste Drop-off event.

 - Skills and Talents: Master Recyclers share personal and professional skills in a wide variety of ways, including construction, sewing, graphic design, editing, hospitality, painting, welding, administrative support, event planning and much more.